 Great Runs in Montreal

 Montreal is a city of running extremes.
 It can be either really hilly or really flat.
 It can be hot, or bitterly cold.
 But there are some wonderful running opportunities.
 The city is probably best defined by the Olmsted-designed Mount Royal, which is in the heart of the city and can be accessed from downtown.
 It is a thrill to run to the “Croix”, the cross at the summit.
-Other pleasant running is along the Lachine Canal, and also along the St. Lawrence River through Old Montreal and the Old Port.
-Montrealers embrace their severe but beautifully snowy winters, venturing out on X-C skis and yak-traks.
+Other pleasant running is along the Lachine Canal, and also along the water through Old Montreal and the Old Port.
+Montrealers embrace their severe but beautifully snowy winters, venture out on X-C skis and yak-traks.

 - Mount Royal, to the summit